wasta-linux/saymore-snap/README.md

 Install SayMore (via WINE) on a snap-enabled system.

-This needs to be installed with the `--devmode` flag because of how snap's confinement works, and how SayMore's "Welcome Screen"/"Main Window" handle switching back and forth to each other.
+This needs to be installed with the `--devmode` flag because of how snap's confinement works, and how SayMore's Welcome Screen and Project Window handle switching back and forth to each other.
 Devmode also means that there will be no automatic updates.
 All updates have to be done manually, always remembering to use the `--devmode` flag.